Visit the Park

 Why is this tree bark so rough to the touch?
 Why are these leaves shaped like this?
 What is this tree with the gorgeous flowers?
 If you have ever asked these questions while on a walk, our Tree Trail is a great place to look for answers.
 There are 20 tagged trees throughout a pleasant walk along the trail.
 The Tree Guide (located in the white mailbox at the trailhead or click below to download a copy) gives information about each tree, from the best place for it to grow to various ways people benefit from their lumber, fruit, or environmental contributions.
 Visit during each season to watch the natural changes in each species!

-Quest is an adventure, a journey led by clues to a final destination.
-Use the clues to find your way through the Park, each step leading you closer to the goal.
-The clues will also tell you more about the Park, why things are the way they are and what amazing and tragic things have happened here in the past.
-Be sure to look for the Quest box at the end of the journey — stamp your Quest clues and also sign the log book!
+Questing is an adventure, a journey led by clues to a final destination.
+Use the 8 QR code clues to find your way through the Park, each step leading you closer to the goal.
+The QR codes can be read by an app on your phone.
+Scan each code with your phone to open photos, videos, and more information about destructive Mill Creek Flood of 1915.
+Be sure to look for the Quest box at the end of the journey by the bridge and sign the log!